Vibrant and delicious, this black eyed bean salad combines black eyed pea, bacon, red onion, tomatoes, and a savory anchovy dressing.

 Looking for more scrumptious easy recipes to try?
 Check out these tasty recipes for:

-I hope you’ll give this easy black eye peas salad recipe a try.
+I hope you’ll give this easy black eyed bean salad recipe a try.
 Share a bite with us on our social media if you make this recipe using the hashtag worldlytreat(#worldlytreat), we’d love to join the soirée.
 Also, don’t forget to pin it for later.
 Chat soon?

 PEACE & LOVE

 This post contains affiliate links.
 That means that if you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.
 Thanks for your continuous support.

 - 3 bacon strips